CZ-NIC/knot-resolver/doc/user/manager-api.rst

 .. note::

-    Managemnet API has other useful endpoints (metrics, schema, ...), see the detailed :ref:`API documentation <manager-api>`.
+    Management API has other useful endpoints (metrics, schema, ...), see the detailed :ref:`API documentation <manager-api>`.

 **path:**
     Determines specific configuration option or configuration subtree on that path.